-Especially apparent in the ranking system, as while screwing up repeatedly will cost you points, going beyond basic objectives and pushing onwards (rather than reloading) will net you a higher rank.
+With the new ranking system, screwing up repeatedly will cost you points, but going beyond basic objectives and pushing onwards (rather than reloading) will net you a higher rank.

 Also applies with the slow-mo on discovery feature "Reflex Mode", and the differentiating between an Enemy Combat Alert and merely being Discoverednote only the former counts against your score.
 Enabling it means alerts can be avoidednote the bullet time represents the time between the discovery and the guard actually radioing for help, but disabling it altogether or managing to clear a mission without triggering it means you get an additional "No Reflex" bonus.
 Nevertheless, getting spotted without it but handling the situation can land you better off in the end.